Salesforce MCP server for teams that need boundaries.

 Current Salesforce MCP posture

 The current remote runtime is intentionally specific.
-It supports bounded retrieval, document and note operations, and assistant-scoped context assembly.
+It supports bounded retrieval, document, activity, and note operations, and assistant-scoped context assembly.
 It does not expose generic SOQL passthrough.

 Transport

-Streamable HTTP on /mcp behind the public runtime host https://runtime.emcee-ai.com.
+Streamable HTTP on assistant-scoped URLs under /mcp behind the public runtime host https://runtime.emcee-ai.com.

 Tool surface

-Schema discovery, structured listing, structured aggregates, record bundle assembly, and bounded note or document actions.
+Schema discovery, structured listing, structured aggregates, record bundle assembly, and bounded document, activity, and note follow-up actions.

 What it does not expose